RediIbra/react-firebase-liveChat/README.md

 # Live Chat with firebase

 Live chat application.
-The app shows in real time chat between different ancounts that are linked with gmail.
+The app shows in real time chat between different anccounts that are linked with gmail.

 run the project: -->npm run dev